Image

 • 3rd Place winners in each division will receive $2,500

-All growers entered in the Yield Challenge are asked to submit a Certificiation of Yield and complete the Production Practices forms.
+All growers entered in the Yield Challenge are asked to submit a Certification of Yield and complete the Production Practices forms.
 Any growers who submit the required forms and do not place in their division will be awarded $100 for entering and have their names placed in a drawing for $1,000.

-• Each contestant submitting a soybean yield challenge entry form must be at least 18 years of age on or before August 1, 2024, must be actively engaged in the day-to-day operations of soybean entry field, and a certified FSA/operator of the submitted field.
-Grower must provide a copy of FSA Form 578 by the November 1, 2024 deadline.
-A copy of FSA Form 578 should be emailed to dennisr@bellsouth.net OR mailed to MSPB C/O Dennis Reginelli 3103 Bethel Road Starkville, MS 39759.
+• Each contestant submitting a soybean yield challenge entry form must be at least 18 years of age on or before August 1, 2025, must be actively engaged in the day-to-day operations of the soybean entry field, and a certified FSA/operator of the submitted entry field.
+Grower must attach a copy of FSA Form 578 when submitting the Production Practices form by the November 1, 2025 deadline.

 • Contestants must complete Entry Form, Summary of Production Practices Form, and Certification of Yields Form to be eligible for cash awards.
-Summary of Production Practices and Certification of Yields Forms will be completed after the entry form and can be located at mssoy.org/yield-challenge
+Summary of Production Practices and Certification of Yields Forms will be completed after the entry form and can be located at mssoy.org/yield-challenge.

 • Prize winners agree to allow the Mississippi Soybean Promotion Board (MSPB) to use field data and production practice information and to appear in person in promotional and educational activities.